 — Brad Hunter, Hunter Housing Economics

 “Based on current trends, [we believe] the single-family rental market will likely be undersupplied over the next 10 years, despite the increased attention the segment is currently receiving.
-Of course, that could change if the number of units being produced increases dramatically, or if the COVID-19 recession leads to more substantial foreclosures pushing more units into rental inventory, but that is not the trend to date,” RCLCO Real Estate Advisors wrote recently.
+Of course, that could change if the number of units being produced increases dramatically, or if the COVID-19 recession leads to more substantial foreclosures pushing more units into rental inventory, but that is not the trend to date,” RCLCO Real Estate Advisors wrote recently about the process of building a rental home.
 “Since the recovery from the Great Recession, the single-family rental market has evolved from individual units owned and rented out by small investors to large investors acquiring significant portfolios of scattered units to building new units specifically for rent, creating entire communities of single-family rentals with professional management.”

 The Great Recession helped eliminate the stigma of renting, says Don Walker, managing principal and CFO at John Burns Real Estate Consulting.
 Would-be renters are starting to weigh flexibility as an important factor in their home decision-making.